OkelleyDevelopment/tekton/README.md

 - Convert between snipmate and friendly-snippets (json) formats **blazingly** ... **fast**

-## Installation and Execution
+## Installation and Usage

 - `cargo install tekton`

+### Usage

 To convert:

-- `tekton convert <INPUT_FILENAME> <OUTPUT_FILENAME> [INTERACTIVE]`
+- `tekton convert <INPUT_FILENAME> <OUTPUT_FILENAME>`

+> Note:
-The current mappings support bidirectional conversion between Snipmate (`.snippet`) and JSON
+> - Conversion supports bidirectional conversion between Snipmate (`*.snippet`) and JSON snippets
+> - Mapping is based on the input file

 To sort:
 - `tekton sort <INPUT_FILENAME> [crawl] [INTERACTIVE]`

-Note:
+> Note:
-- If anything appears after the `<INPUT_FILENAME>` the program assumes the user wants to crawl directories for files.
+> - If anything appears after the `<INPUT_FILENAME>` the program assumes the user wants to crawl directories for files.
-- The interactive option allows the user to potentially correct any errors that arise.
+> - The interactive option allows the user to potentially correct any errors that arise.
 Leaving  this off will simply mean an error report is displayed on screen

 ## Current Limitations